 The other number that sticks is the top observed speed: 103 mph, once, in 263 days.
 The dataset records when it happened and where, and not much else.
 Whether that was ten over on an empty stretch of I-75 or a fast pass around a semi, we know it happened, we know when.
 That level of resolution about your own driving is the kind of thing very few of us have in our lives.

-After nine months of reading our long-termer's own sensor data, the part that sticks isn't a number.
+After nine months of reading the truck's own sensor data, the thing I keep coming back to isn't a number.
 It's how rarely the truck-ness of this truck actually got cashed in.
-The Ram drove exactly the way the spec sheet warns a loaded half-ton will: heavy, thirsty, optioned to the gills.
-For five days of real haul work and 258 days of being a $77K errand vehicle.
-Not a strike against this Ram.
-Just something to know before you sign the same option list.
+The Ram drove the way a loaded half-ton's spec sheet warns it will: heavy, thirsty, optioned to the gills.
+Five days of real haul work, 258 days of being a $77K errand vehicle.
+That isn't an indictment of this truck.
+It's something to know before you sign the same option list.

 If you're cross-shopping a Laramie, the most useful number in your conversation won't be on the window sticker.
 It's the answer to "how many days a year do I need this to be a truck?"
 If yours is a lot, the Ram is going to give you a comfortable, capable place to be.
 If yours is a handful, a Maverick or a Santa Cruz will move you and your stuff with less drama at the pump, and you can rent capability the four times you actually need it.